 "You can't get me a car though...
-She's 16 and legal; I'm 15 and illegal," I sighed.
+She's 16 and I'm… not," I sighed.
 He might buy me a clunker too...
 I gave him a nervous smile, and he turned back to Bella.
 I couldn't drive on my own just yet.
 That was a very important detail to me.

 "I'm glad you like it," he said.
-I then began dragging our suitcases inside.
+I then began dragging my suitcases inside.

 It didn't take long for school to start.
-I was going into tenth grade and Bella into eleventh.
-On the morning of, I was slow to get ready because Bella was in the shower for thirty minutes.
+I was going into tenth grade and Bella into eleventh, and that particular morning I was slow to get ready because Bella was in the shower for thirty minutes.
 My unruly, wavy hair ended up thrown into a sloppy bun while I wore a hoodie and some jeans.
 Bella looked slightly more presentable than me, but that was due to her having the bathroom for the majority of the morning.

-The two of us piled into Bella's pickup and headed off to the high school.
-I was reading a book on the way, even though it didn't take long to arrive at all (but that might have been because I was reading a captivating novel).
+The two of us piled into Bella's pick-up and headed off to the high school.
+I was reading a book on the way there, even though it didn't take long to arrive at all (but that might have been because I was reading a captivating novel).
 At school, Bella wandered off while I headed straight for the office...
 I think.
 Bella had left me pretty quickly, and I was directionally challenged.
 Eventually though, some time in the middle of my first class, I found the office.

 "Are you...
 Madelyn Swan?" the secretary lady asked from behind her desk.

 "Here you go, and your class is down the hall and to your right.
 Try to get someone to help you navigate for a while," she told me kindly.
 I smiled back, feeling incredibly embarrassed and hurried down the hall to class.
-I hated to be late to class and new to the school.
-Everyone stared at me, and I felt like I was in a spot light or something.
-I handed the teacher my late slip and he pointed me to an empty desk by an introverted individual.
+I hated to be late to class and I was new to the school to boot.
+Everyone stared at me, and I felt like I was in a spotlight, or something.
+I handed the teacher my late slip, and he pointed me to an empty desk by one of my fellow introverted individuals.
 She had long, glossy red hair and giant black glasses.
-Her eyes were like these giant oceans and I found myself liking her already.
+Her eyes were - like - these giant oceans, and I found myself liking her already.
 I wanted her to be my friend.